The most basic TV package available from Sky is now called the Sky Entertainment pack. No more Sky Original Bundle. So what’s in it then?

 And no, you don’t need to store any of that on your own Sky Q set-top box (an increasingly inaccurate description since no one puts them on top of their TV anymore – too thin, see?), Sky takes care of all of that at Sky HQ, or at its data centres at least.

-Sure.
-Basically, anything you can watch on your Sky Q, you can watch on the Sky Go app.
+Yes, it is.
+Anything you can watch on your Sky Q, you can watch on the Sky Go app.
 But that’s not even its best feature.
-If you’re out and about and want to record something on your Sky Q box at home, provided it is on standby and not off at the plug, you can use the Sky Go app to set up the recording and it’ll be there waiting for you when you get home.
+If you’re out and about and want to record something on your Sky Q box at home, provided it is on standby and not switched off at the plug, you can use the Sky Go app to set up the recording and it’ll be there waiting for you when you get home.

-Of course, with the majority of channels automatically recorded for you via the 30-day catch-up service you’ll rarely need to do this, but we promise that when you do you’ll think you’ve eaten timebiscuits and woken up in the future.
-It’s really neat.
+Of course, with the majority of channels automatically recorded for you via the 30-day catch-up service you’ll rarely need to do this, but it's very handy nonetheless.

-If you take out the Sky Entertainment pack, you won’t automatically be enrolled in this.
+If you take out the Sky Entertainment pack, you won’t automatically be enrolled in Sky VIP.
 You’ll have to download the My Sky app, and within that you’ll find a place to sign up on the home screen.
-Don’t forget to do this if Sky VIP mystery rewards are something you care about.

-Not so long ago, Sky had a whole bunch of variously named bundles: Sky Complete, Sky Box Sets Bundle – it was all rather confusing.
+Not so long ago, Sky had a whole bunch of variously named bundles such as Sky Complete and Sky Variety.
 These days Sky makes it a bit simpler: you start with the Sky Entertainment pack, then bolt on whatever else you want.
+Here are the options.

 Both can be added on, but things start to get a bit more expensive at this point.
-At the time of writing, Sky Cinema’s an extra tenner a month (it may be more, or less if there’s an offer on, when you get round to reading this, so check before you jump).
-For that you get a bunch of movie channels showing over a 1,000 different movies each month.
+At the time of writing, Sky Cinema costs an extra tenner a month (it may be more, or less if there’s an offer on).
+For that you get a bunch of movie channels showing over 1000 different movies each month.

 Sky Sports is more expensive, generally, but if you add these channels on when you sign up, there is often money to be saved, especially if you take out Sky Cinema too.

 Kids channels are somewhat poor as standard in the basic Sky Entertainment pack.
-You get CBBC and CBeebies, but that’s pretty much your lot.
+You get CBBC and CBeebies, but that’s it.
 We’re pretty sure that’s so that Sky can sell you the Sky Kids bolt-on.
 It’s only about a fiver if you get it at the same time you take out Sky TV, but offers 11 dedicated kids channels (including Nick, Boomerang and Disney XD among others) as well as over 4,500 episodes of various kids TV shows, on demand.

 Once you enter your postcode, Cable.co.uk will perform a live lookup and check all the available providers in your area.